ZCLFreeman/ac/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Post-traumatic stress
+  - Neural mechanisms of post-traumatic stress conditions and psychosis
-  - Unusual experiences ("psychosis")
+  - Psychological interventions
-  - Neurodiversity
+  - Neurodiversity and disability theory
-  - Open science
+  - Open science approaches

 # Education to show in About widget
 education: